-The Advisory Committee on Immunization Practices (ACIP), a group of medical and public health experts that provides advice to the Centers for Disease Control and Prevention (CDC), normally meets three times per year to develop US vaccine recommendations.
+The Advisory Committee on Immunization Practices (ACIP), a group of medical and public health experts that provides advice to the Centers for Disease Control and Prevention, normally meets 3 times per year to develop US vaccine recommendations.
 The ACIP met June 21–23, 2023, to discuss respiratory syncytial virus (RSV) vaccines, influenza vaccines, pneumococcal vaccines, meningococcal vaccines, and COVID-19 vaccines.
-The ACIP also held a special meeting on August 3, 2023 to discuss RSV prophylaxis in infants.
+The ACIP also held a special meeting on August 3, 2023, to discuss RSV prophylaxis in infants.
 This update summarizes the proceedings of these meetings that are most relevant to the pediatric population.
-Major updates for pediatric clinicians include a new recommendation for the monoclonal antibody nirsevimab for prevention of RSV disease in all infants, recommendations regarding use of 20-valent pneumococcal conjugate vaccine (PCV20), and discussion of potential forthcoming changes to meningococcal and COVID-19 vaccination recommendations.
+Major updates for pediatric clinicians include a new recommendation for the monoclonal antibody nirsevimab for prevention of RSV disease in all infants, recommendations regarding use of 20-valent pneumococcal conjugate vaccine, and discussion of potential forthcoming changes to meningococcal and COVID-19 vaccination recommendations.

 Summer 2023 ACIP Update: RSV Prevention and Updated Recommendations on Other Vaccines

 Sean T. O’Leary, Alexandra B. Yonts, Claudia Gaviria-Agudelo, David W. Kimberlin, Grant C. Paulsen; Summer 2023 ACIP Update: RSV Prevention and Updated Recommendations on Other Vaccines.
 Pediatrics November 2023; 152 (5): e2023063955.
 10.1542/peds.2023-063955